John Bundrick

 John Douglas "Rabbit" Bundrick (born November 21, 1948) is an American keyboardist and vocalist.
-He is best known for his work with The Who and associations with others including Eric Burdon, Bob Marley and the Wailers, Roger Waters, Free and Crawler.
+He is best known for his work with the Who and associations with others including Eric Burdon, Bob Marley and the Wailers, Roger Waters, Free and Crawler.
 Bundrick is noted as the principal musician for the cult film The Rocky Horror Picture Show.
 In the mid-1970s, he was a member of the short-lived group Mallard, formed by ex-members of Captain Beefheart's Magic Band.
 He is also known as a composer and has recorded solo albums.
 He was also a member of the Texas group Blackwell, who had a hit single in 1969 entitled "Wonderful".

+Bundrick has been nicknamed "Rabbit" since his schooldays, because of his prominent front teeth.

 Biography

 Kossoff, Kirke, Tetsu and Rabbit

 In 1971, Bundrick recorded and wrote five tracks for the album Kossoff Kirke Tetsu Rabbit with guitarist Paul Kossoff, drummer Simon Kirke and bassist Tetsu Yamauchi.

 Johnny Nash and Bob Marley

 Bundrick toured and recorded with Texan vocalist Johnny Nash.
 Bundrick played on Nash's hit single and album "I Can See Clearly Now" (1972).
 He met Bob Marley while in Sweden, while working on the soundtrack to the Swedish film Vill så gärna tro.
 Marley, Bundrick, and Johnny Nash became roommates there during the stay.
 Sometime after their return to London, Bundrick was brought in to collaborate on arrangements for Marley's Catch a Fire album, adding keyboards to the original Jamaican recordings to make the record more accessible to listeners.

 Around this time, Bundrick also worked with Chris Blackwell of Island Records, appearing on recordings by the company.